-- a) Members should always perform their duties with due process in mind so the public has a meaningful ability to observe the proceedings and participate in public hearings. - b) Members should come to meetings fully prepared after reading the public packet, listen courteously and attentively to all discussions, and focus on the business at hand.
-Members should not interrupt speakers who have the floor, nor should they make personal comments or interfere with the orderly progression of meetings. - c) Members should always be fair, objective and respectful at meetings and on social media, letters to the editor ("LTE"), articles or in other public communications.
-Members should allow questions posed to specific individuals to be answered first by those individuals.
-If the individual does not have the answer, then the mayor or chairperson may ask if others know the answer. - d) Members should show great respect for the chair and always seek recognition before speaking, which practice will set the example for those who want to speak and will contribute to orderliness of meetings.
-To enhance the flow or discussion at work or study sessions, it is permissible for the mayor or board and commission chairpersons to be flexible on recognition formalities. - e) The chair shall not allow speakers to address the audience and they should be instructed to address only the public body when making comments.
+a) Members should always perform their duties with due process in mind so the public has a meaningful ability to observe the proceedings and participate in public hearings.

+b) Members should come to meetings fully prepared after reading the public packet, listen courteously and attentively to all discussions, and focus on the business at hand.
+Members should not interrupt speakers who have the floor, nor should they make personal comments or interfere with the orderly progression of meetings.

+c) Members should always be fair, objective and respectful at meetings and on social media or in other public communications.

+d) Members should show great respect for the chair and always seek recognition before speaking, which practice will set the example for those who want to speak and will contribute to orderliness of meetings.
+To enhance the flow or discussion at work or study sessions, it is permissible for the mayor or board and commission chairpersons to be flexible on recognition formalities.

+e) The chair shall not allow speakers to address the audience and they should be instructed to address only the public body when making comments.